 If you filed a simplified divorce, then you and your spouse MUST appear before the court on the scheduled final hearing date.
 If you filed a regular Petition for Dissolution of Marriage, then only one of you will be required to appear at the final hearing.
 In a contested divorce proceeding, both parties MUST attend the final hearing or trial.

 Contact a Board Certified Divorce Attorney

-At Charles E. Willmott, P.A., I am a Board Certified Jacksonville Divorce Lawyer with nearly 25 years of experience filing uncontested and contested divorces in Duval County.
+At Charles E. Willmott, P.A., I am a Board Certified lawyer with nearly 26 years of experience filing uncontested and contested divorces in Duval County.